Six Peaks Speak

 IMG_2848

-Some of the 267 Peaks within line of sight of Mount Alexander / Leanganook (744m) summit (PeakFinder App)
+Some of the 267 Peaks within line of sight of Mount Alexander / Liyanganuk (744m) summit (PeakFinder App)

 All peaks tower above the surrounding plains and forests, keeping watch over and bearing seldom-told witness to significant change.
-Barry’s research for each mountain will focus on ‘Incursions’, ‘Resistances’ and ‘ Opportunities’, combining insights from a wide range of SLV and other sources and fields (First Nations, spatial, geological, historical, ecological, artistic, environmental), aiming to throw a new light on how the peaks were shaped, and how human contact has continued to define and shape their destinies, after two centuries of mapping, exploitation, public management, visitation and use.
+Barry’s research for each mountain focused on ‘Incursions’, ‘Resistances’ and ‘ Opportunities’, combining insights from a wide range of SLV, PROV and other sources and fields (First Nations, spatial, geological, historical, ecological, artistic, environmental), aiming to throw a new light on how the peaks were shaped, and how human contact has continued to define and shape their destinies, after two centuries of mapping, exploitation, public management, visitation and use.

 IMG_0042